 Until these options were made available in PowerPoint, the only resource was to do these edits in a program like Adobe Photoshop, save them, and then insert as backgrounds on a slide.
 And of course, those edits were not non-destructible in the sense that you could get back your original pictures.
 But within PowerPoint, all these edits are really non-destructible!

-Follow these steps to get started in PowerPoint 2013:
+Follow these steps to get started in PowerPoint 2013 for Windows:

 - Insert a picture to your slide in the Slide Master.
 Resize the picture so that it covers the entire Slide area.